hpineroo/hpineroo/README.md

 # Hi, I'm Héctor.

 I 💙  to build web apps and try new technologies, right now i'm an enthusiast of [@gatsbyjs](https://github.com/gatsbyjs) and [@strapi](https://github.com/strapi), you could build powerful things with that!

-I work at [@in-ventures](https://github.com/in-ventures) as Fullstack Developer focus on fast prototyping and frontend development.
+I work at [Justo](https://github.com/getjusto) as Senior Software Engineer.

 📫 You can contact me on hpineroo[at]gmail.com